horeaper/Myra-Rx/README.ReactiveUI.md

 Handbook: [https://www.reactiveui.net/docs/handbook/](https://www.reactiveui.net/docs/handbook/)

+(Basically it is a way to do cross platform MVVM)

 ## How to use this fork?

 Right now adding ReactiveUI support to Myra requires modification to the original source code, so in order to use it, you need to clone the entire repo, switch to "reactive" branch, and build from source.